Christina-the-Trailblazer/hello-world/README.md

 # hello-world

-This is an example of a repository just to practice the ins and outs of GitHub.
+This is an example repository to practice the ins and outs of GitHub.

+Made another change by adding another sentence.
+This is to test the pull function.